tone2k/react-challenge/README.md

 Clone the repo in to your local machine using terminal in Mac or the cmd application in Windows with the command:
 <pre>git clone https://github.com/tone2k/react-challenge.git</pre>

-After, navigate into the cloned directory and start the application with the command:
+After, navigate into the cloned directory and install the applications dependencies with the command:
+<pre>npm install</pre>

+And now you're ready to start the application with the command:
 <pre>npm start</pre>

 Once the application is started, your browser should open rendering the page (shown below)